jayqi/reprexlite/README.md

 ### IPython/Jupyter Cell Magic

-reprexlite has an IPython cell magic `%%reprex` that will automatically be registered if it detects that you have IPython installed.
-(You can also install them together with `reprexlite[ipython]`.)
+reprexlite has an optional IPython extension with a `%%reprex` cell magic.
+The extension is available if you have IPython installed.
+(You can install them together as `reprexlite[ipython]`.)
 That means you can easily create a reprex in an [IPython shell](https://ipython.readthedocs.io/en/stable/), in [Jupyter](https://jupyter.org/), or in [VS Code's Interactive Python window](https://code.visualstudio.com/docs/python/jupyter-support-py).

-Simply `import reprexlite` and then put `%%reprex` at the top of a cell you want to create a reprex for.
+Simply load the extension with `%%load_ext reprexlite` and then put `%%reprex` at the top of a cell you want to create a reprex for.
 The magic accepts the same inline option flags as the CLI.
 Use the line magic `%reprex` (single-`%`) to print out help.
 See the [documentation](https://jayqi.github.io/reprexlite/ipython-jupyter-magic/) for more details.